os-climate/osc-geo-h3grid-srv/docs/getting-started.md

 ## Loading Data

+In order to load data the
+[os-geo-h3loader-cli]
+library must be used to generate the databases that the server uses.
+Instructions in this section will frequently refer to files in that repository.

 In order to load this data into the geo server, run the below command.
 This will create the dataset in the `./tmp` directory.